Yermak-McFaul Expert Group on Russian Sanctions: Published sanctions documents

 On April 20, 2022, the Expert Group published an Action Plan for Strengthening Sanctions against the Russian Federation.
 The document contains recommendations for the international democratic community regarding further sanctions and economic measures, designed to force the Russian leadership in the shortest possible time to end the war in Ukraine and to punish those who committed war crimes.

 The plan covers ten key areas of sanctions policy, including: expansion of oil and gas sanctions; recognition of Russia and Belarus as states that sponsor terrorism; strengthening individual sanctions against persons who support the war; expansion of export control measures and imports.

 On May 10, 2022, the Expert Group published a Roadmap on Energy Sanctions.
 The document defines proposals, including specific mechanisms, to provide a step-by-step guide to the introduction of a complete ban on imports of all Russian oil and a gradual embargo on gas imports from the Russian Federation.
-The road map also provides strategies and recommendations to reduce European dependence on Russian energy resources and counteract the Russian government’s weaponisations of energy resources.
+The road map also provides strategies and recommendations to reduce European dependence on Russian energy resources and counteract the Russian government's weaponisations of energy resources.

 On June 6, 2022, the Expert Group presented a Roadmap on Individual Sanctions.
 The document defines the purpose of these sanctions and the principles behind their application, outlines categories of people on whom personal sanctions should be imposed, and proposes a strategy for strengthening sanction pressure.
 The list of recommended candidates subject to sanctions contains close to 12,000 individuals and 3,000 legal entities.
 As stated in the document, the 100 richest people listed by the Russian edition of Forbes are a key sanctions priority.

 On June 23, 2022, the Expert Group presented a Roadmap on Financial Sanctions, which provides an analysis of the impact of previously imposed restrictions on the financial system of the Russian Federation, a list of recommendations for increasing pressure on the aggressor state, and a risk card, detailing the implementation of sanction policy.
 The map defines the three main steps of a specific sanctions policy: to impose full blocking sanctions on the 30 largest Russian banks with state capital; to completely block access to services and cooperation with the aggressor in the financial sphere; to introduce strict tools to monitor the execution of sanctions.

 The document also offers new directions for increasing market and public pressure on companies that cooperate with Russia, through the introduction of new transparency limits and the public disclosure of these organizations.

+On April 25, 2023, the Yermak-McFaul International Expert Group presented a new action plan for strengthening sanctions against Russia, Action Plan 2.0, which was a continuation of the plan published last year.
+The role of this document as a basis for the introduction of important sanctions was noted by the Head of the Office of the President.
+He is convinced that the new plan should be communicated as soon as possible to world leaders and relevant organizations that take care of the issue of imposing sanctions.